 I hadn't actually lied to Sam, but it really wasn't the near-accident that had brought on my panic attack.
 It was the boy on the bike himself.
-The shock of the familiarity and impossibility of him…of Edward Cullen.
+The shock of the familiarity and impossibility of him.

-The boy I saw on the bike looked to be about seventeen years old.
+The strange thing was, the boy I saw on the bike looked to be about seventeen years old.
 But that couldn't be.
-We had both been seventeen over twenty years ago.
+We'd both been seventeen over twenty years ago.

 Edward Cullen would be thirty nine by now.
 Like me.

 A/N: Hmmm… Hang in there.
 This is a cougar-free fic.